Kazooki123/starlosearch/README.md

 Image and Video Search: Find multimedia content with ease using our comprehensive image and video search capabilities.

 Search History: Easily access your previous search queries and revisit your search history.

-# Getting Started

-To run StarloSearch on your local machine, follow these steps:

-Clone this repository to your computer using git clone <https://github.com/Kazooki123/starlosearch.git>.

-Navigate to the project directory: cd starlosearch.

-Install the required dependencies: npm install.

-Start the development server: npm run start.

-Open your web browser and go to <http://localhost:3000> to access the search engine.

 Contributing
 We welcome contributions from the community!
 If you'd like to contribute to StarloSearch, please follow our Contribution Guidelines for more details.